influxdata/influxdb-client-java/examples/README.md

 - [ParameterizedQuery.java](src/main/java/example/ParameterizedQuery.java) - How to use Parameterized Queries

 ### Others
-- [InvocableScripts.py](src/main/java/example/InvocableScripts.java) - How to use Invocable scripts Cloud API to create custom endpoints that query data
+- [InvocableScripts.java](src/main/java/example/InvocableScripts.java) - How to use Invocable scripts Cloud API to create custom endpoints that query data
+- [InfluxDBEnterpriseExample.java](src/main/java/example/InfluxDBEnterpriseExample.java) - How to use `consistency` parameter for InfluxDB Enterprise

 ## Kotlin